easy-development/edd-paddle-integration/README.md

 # Easy Digital Downloads Paddle Integration
 Paddle Integration as a payment processor for easy digital downloads

+Feel free to test how this works on my website : http://easy-development.com/wordpress-plugins/

 # Setup
 1. Install the plugin
 2. Go to Easy Digital Downloads -> Settings